merginit/merginit.com/src/lib/blog/posts/01072025-choosing-your-database.md

 tags: ['database', 'CAP theorem', 'ACID', 'BASE', 'NoSQL', 'SQL', 'architecture', 'scalability']
 ---

-# How to Choose Your Database: A Comprehensive Guide
+# How to Choose the Right Database

 Selecting the right database for your application is a critical decision that impacts performance, scalability, reliability, and user experience.
 With a wide array of database options available, each with distinct strengths and trade-offs, understanding key theoretical frameworks like the CAP theorem and the differences between ACID and BASE models is essential.
 This guide provides an in-depth exploration of these concepts, details the major database architectures, and outlines their use cases, risks, and opportunities to help you make an informed choice.